 Retaining wall contractor Fairfax Contractor is a Northern Virginia company that can build all types of retaining wall projects.
-In most of the Northern Virginia Counties any retaining wall over 36 inches will require a building permit.
+In most Northern Virginia Counties, any retaining wall over 36 inches will require a building permit.
 Smaller walls such as plantar walls, garden bedding walls, and small retaining walls are exempt from the building permit process.
-If the retaining wall project you are looking to construct is over 36 inches Fairfax Contractor can utilize two methods to secure the building permit.
-The first way is to utilize the Fairfax County detail for retaining walls, this method utilizes plans that the county has designed for 4 foot, and 5 foot tall retaining walls.
-Only residential retaining walls fall under the category of typical retaining wall detail plans in Fairfax.
-On the Fairfax County retaining wall detail plans located on the county website shows both a wood retaining wall detail and a engineered masonry detail.
-One other caveat is the fact that these walls cannot be built any problems soil area, tiered, or used to support a driveway or other structure.
+If the retaining wall project you want to construct is over 36 inches, Fairfax Contractor can utilize two methods to secure the building permit.
+The first way is to utilize the Fairfax County detail for retaining walls, this method utilizes plans that the county has designed for 4-foot and 5-foot tall retaining walls.
+Only residential retaining walls fall under the typical retaining wall detail plans in Fairfax.
+The Fairfax County retaining wall detail plans located on the county website shows both a wood retaining wall detail and an engineered masonry detail.
+One other caveat is that these walls cannot be built with any problems with soil area, tiered, or used to support a driveway or other structure.
 The second method to construct a retaining wall over 36 inches in Northern Virginia requires engineered stamped plans for wood, segmental block, and masonry retaining walls.
-If you reside in the counties of Fairfax, Loudoun, Arlington, or Prince William County you will be required to submit plans to the local municipalities to obtain a building permit if your wall exceeds 36 inches.
+If you reside in the counties of Fairfax, Loudoun, Arlington, or Prince William County, you will be required to submit plans to the local municipalities to obtain a building permit if your wall exceeds 36 inches.
 Fairfax Contractor can produce the drawings needed to secure the proper building permit to build a legal, permitted retaining wall.
-Don’t be fooled by some unlicensed landscape company to build your retaining wall project, they may build your wall without a permit, or even worse yet have you pull the permit in your name.
-Fairfax Contractor is licensed by the Virginia DPOR with a class A license# 2705154312 which expires on July 31, 2022, this license is endorsed with the RBC stamp.
-Only contractors and companies that possess a valid contractor’s license in the state of Virginia with a RBC (residential building contractor) stamp are permitted to pull the permit build a legal retaining wall.
+Don’t be fooled by some unlicensed landscape company to build your retaining wall project.
+They may build your wall without a permit or, even worse, have you pull the permit in your name.
+The Virginia DPOR licenses Fairfax Contractor with a class A license this license is endorsed with the RBC stamp.
+Only contractors and companies with a valid contractor’s license in Virginia with an RBC (residential building contractor) stamp can pull the permit to build a legal retaining wall.